Channels 12/26 News, WRDW

 Having worked in such a high energy environment where quick, efficient communication isn't just a benefit, but is crucial, I've gained a lot of experience as it comes to working on a team.
 Everyone's job is different, but each cog in the machine is critical to ensuring a finished product that accurately reflects our team's skills.
 I believe these skills and lessons learned at WRDW will translate flawlessly to working with a development team, where many of the same principles of communication across different working fields are present.

-My job as a technical media producer is a sort of conglomerate of 2 separate jobs - those being Director, and Master Control Operator.
+My job as a technical media producer was a sort of conglomerate of 2 separate jobs - those being Director, and Master Control Operator.

-As a director, my job is to prepare our shows for air by coding the rundowns, assigning microphones and communication devices, and then actually directing the shows in real time.
-I have a number of screens that feed me lots of information regarding timing, scripts, shots, and more, and my job is to communicate nearly consistently with anchors, reporters, meteorologists, and producers, to ensure that our newscast runs smoothly.
-I prepare shots accordingly for air, take them when appropriate, run graphics overlays, manage audio mixing, and roll breaks when necessary.
-The job is incredibly fast paced, very high intensity, and most of all, a lot of fun!
+As a director, my job was to prepare our shows for air by coding the rundowns, assigning microphones and communication devices, and then actually directing the shows in real time.
+I had a number of screens that fed me lots of information regarding timing, scripts, shots, and more, and my job was to communicate nearly nonstop with anchors, reporters, meteorologists, and producers, to ensure that our newscasts ran smoothly.
+I prepared shots accordingly for air, took them when appropriate, ran graphics overlays, managed audio mixing, and rolled breaks when necessary.
+The job was incredibly fast paced, very high intensity, and most of all, a lot of fun!

-My job as a master control operator is considerably more relaxed.
-I have control over a number of systems that route video and audio signals from various sources to select destinations, making sure that the correct content airs on the correct channels at the correct times.
-I roll breaks over national feeds to local channels when necessary, and reconfigure our routing in the event that our programming changes for any reason.
-While for the most part a fairly laid back job, it can get very stressful when anything goes wrong, whether it be human error or not.
-It requires quick, critical thinking to analyze what is happening, and to know the best way to fix it as soon as possible.
+My job as a master control operator was considerably more relaxed.
+I had control over a number of systems that routed video and audio signals from various sources to select destinations, making sure that the correct content aired on the correct channels at the correct times.
+I rolled breaks over national feeds to local channels when necessary, and reconfigured our routing in the event that our programming changed for any reason.
+While for the most part a fairly laid back job, it could get very stressful when anything would go wrong, whether it be human error or not.
+It required quick, critical thinking to analyze what was happening, and to know the best way to fix it as soon as possible.
+My experience as a TMP has significantly improved my problem solving abilities, while furthering my existing skills in effective team communication.